flgkd/integer-linear-programming-notes/notes/03-cutting-plane.md

 \alpha^T x \le \beta.
 $$

-Geometrically, this means that the entire set $X$ lies in the half-space
+Geometrically, this means that the whole set $X$ lies in the half-space

 $$
-\{ x \mid \alpha^T x \le \beta \}.
+\{x \mid \alpha^T x \le \beta\}.
 $$

-A valid inequality is useful when it removes some fractional points from the LP relaxation without removing any integer feasible point.
+A valid inequality is useful because it can remove fractional points from the LP relaxation while keeping all integer feasible points.

+In the cutting plane method, the inequality we add should satisfy two requirements:

+1. it is valid for the integer feasible set $X$;
+2. it cuts off the current fractional optimal solution of the LP relaxation.

-### 3.2 Why Valid Inequalities Matter
+### 3.2 Several Examples of Valid Inequalities

-The LP relaxation $P$ is usually larger than $conv(X)$:
+This subsection follows the original idea of using simple examples to understand valid inequalities before introducing systematic generation methods.

+#### Example 1: A 0-1 Set

+Consider a 0-1 feasible set $X$.

+Suppose that, by analyzing the constraints, we know that every feasible 0-1 solution must satisfy

 $$
-conv(X) \subseteq P.
+x_2 + x_4 \ge 1.
 $$

-If the LP optimum lies in $P$ but not in $conv(X)$, then it may be fractional and cannot be accepted as a feasible integer solution.

-A valid inequality can shrink $P$:
+Then

 $$
-P \quad \longrightarrow \quad P \cap \{ x \mid \alpha^T x \le \beta \}.
+x_2 + x_4 \ge 1
 $$

-If the inequality is valid for $X$, then no integer feasible solution is lost.

-If it cuts off the current LP optimum, then the next LP relaxation becomes stronger.

-This is the main role of valid inequalities in cutting plane methods.

-### 3.3 Simple Example

-Suppose $X$ is a 0-1 feasible set.

-If every feasible solution in $X$ satisfies

-$$
-x_1 + x_2 \le 1,
-$$

-then this inequality is valid for $X$.
+is a valid inequality for $X$.

-It may remove fractional points such as

-$$
-x_1 = 0.8, \quad x_2 = 0.8,
-$$

-because this point violates

-$$
-x_1 + x_2 \le 1.
-$$

-At the same time, if all integer feasible solutions satisfy the inequality, then adding it does not change the original ILP feasible set.

-### 3.4 Convex Hull View

-The strongest possible valid inequalities are those that describe the convex hull $conv(X)$ exactly.
+The important point is not that this inequality comes from the original formulation directly.
+The important point is that every feasible integer solution satisfies it.

+Therefore, adding it to the LP relaxation does not remove any feasible integer solution.

+#### Example 2: A Mixed-Integer Set

+For a mixed-integer set, valid inequalities can also be obtained from geometric observation.

+In a two-dimensional example, the feasible set may consist of several line segments corresponding to different integer values of one variable.
+From the figure, one can sometimes directly observe the convex hull and verify that a certain linear inequality is valid for all feasible points.

+This example shows that valid inequalities are not limited to pure integer sets.
+They are also important for mixed-integer programming.

+#### Example 3: Convex Hull of a Low-Dimensional Integer Set

+For a low-dimensional integer set, one can sometimes draw all feasible integer points and obtain their convex hull manually.

-In low-dimensional examples, the convex hull of integer feasible points can sometimes be drawn and described by hand.
+In such cases, the convex hull can be described by the linear inequalities corresponding to its boundary edges.

+This gives a useful geometric interpretation:

+> valid inequalities are the half-space descriptions that contain all integer feasible points.

-For high-dimensional ILP problems, this is generally impossible.
+For low-dimensional examples, this process is often easy to visualize.

-Therefore, practical cutting plane methods focus on generating useful valid inequalities automatically.

-## 4. Chvátal-Gomory Cuts⭐
+For high-dimensional integer sets, however, describing the convex hull exactly is usually very difficult.
+This is why we need systematic methods for generating valid inequalities.

+### 3.3 Chvatal-Gomory Method: A Common Way to Generate Valid Inequalities⭐

-The **Chvátal-Gomory cut**, often abbreviated as **C-G cut**, is a classical way to generate valid inequalities for integer programming.
+The **Chvatal-Gomory method**, often abbreviated as the **C-G method**, is a common way to generate valid inequalities for integer programming problems.

-### 4.1 Basic Observation

-The method is based on a very simple observation:
+It is based on a very simple observation:

 > If an integer quantity is less than or equal to a real number, then it is also less than or equal to the floor of that real number.